RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser. No. DA4 107589/README.md

 </div>

 As can be seen from the tables above, all measured resistances are within acceptable tolerances.

+## Cleaning

+The drive is properly cleaned with isopropanol and a Q-tip.
+There is not much dust and grease, but it is cleaned nonetheless.
+Both the R/W head and the two rails it slides on are cleaned with isopropanol also.

 <!-- MARK END -->